katerlloyd/data_structures_tutorial/0-welcome.md

 Each module will contain descriptions and examples.
 At the end of each module, you will find a problem to solve on your own.
 You should only look at the solution after you have attempted to solve the problem first.

 ## Big O Notation
 Before you take a look at each of these data structures, however, it is important to understand how they differ in efficiency from each other when used.
 Big O notation is used to determine the performance or efficiency of an algorithm or parts of an algorithm.
 There are generally five levels of efficiency.
-When listed from the most effiecient to the least efficient, they are: O(1), O(log n), O(n), O(n log n), and O(n<sup>2</sup>).
+When listed from the best performance to the worst performance, they are: O(1), O(log n), O(n), O(n log n), and O(n<sup>2</sup>).

 ### O(1)
 This is called constant time, meaning that the ____.